medically-reviewed-iconClinically Reviewed

 1. Does a lack of ovulation symptoms mean you are less fertile?

-The symptoms during ovulation vary among women; some may get intense symptoms, and some may suffer mild ones.
+The symptoms during ovulation vary among women; some may get intense symptoms, and some may experience mild ones.
 Hence, the absence of ovulation symptoms does not indicate you are less fertile.

 2. Can you get pregnant if you don’t ovulate?